 Families are expected to contact their child by calling the main office.
 Student cell phones and personal devices are to be turned off and kept in the student's bag during the school day.
-Should the cell phone or device ring/sound/alarm during the day and be a distraction, it can be collected and kept in the office or teacher's desk for the student to collect before heading home.
+The office also has a "Phone hotel" that is monitored by the office staff.
+This Should the cell phone or device ring/sound/alarm during the day and be a distraction, it can be collected and kept in the office or teacher's desk for the student to collect before heading home.
 We ask that students keep their devices off and not use any of the features until they are off grounds.
 Recording and photography by students will not be permitted.